rishuu42/SAP_Portal/readme.txt

 The Files Details are as follows

+server.js - contains the Node.js Code for the whole Web App

 "public" Folder
   - index.html - This contains the login page, and the first page which should load when user searches for the Website
   - styleindex.css - contains the css file for index.html